benkaan001/python-design-patterns-for-interviews/design_patterns/03_observer/README.md

 * **News Feed:** A news agency (Subject) publishes new articles, and many subscribers (Observers) need to be notified instantly.
 * **Stock Market:** A stock price (Subject) changes, and various trading algorithms or UI widgets (Observers) need to react to the new price.
-* **UI Elements:** A button (Subject) is clicked, and multiple listeners (Observers) need to perform actions (e.g., update text, play sound, open a new window).

 The naive approach would be for the Subject to know about and directly call methods on all its interested Observers.
-This leads to:

-* **Tight Coupling:** The Subject becomes tightly coupled to concrete Observer classes.
-Adding, removing, or changing an Observer requires modifying the Subject.
-* **Lack of Flexibility:** It's hard to dynamically add or remove Observers at runtime.
-* **Scalability Issues:** As the number of Observers grows, managing direct dependencies becomes unwieldy.
+This leads to  **tight coupling** ,  **lack of flexibility** , and  **scalability issues** .

 The Observer pattern solves this by defining a **one-to-many dependency** between objects.
 When the Subject's state changes, all its dependents are notified and updated automatically, without the Subject needing to know their concrete classes.